28 min read

 This holistic approach has helped us effectively navigate the diverse market conditions in Asia and build strong relationships with our B2B customers.
 By focusing on these areas, we’ve been able to drive business growth and foster trust with our stakeholders.

 One of the most effective marketing channels for us has been building a network of lead magnets.
 These are influential figures in the industry, such as senior advisors, thought leaders, and strategic partners.
-For instance, we engage with prominent institutions like IMDA and SUTD, as well as our investors like Plug and Play.
+For instance, we engage with prominent institutions in Singapore like IMDA and SUTD, as well as our investors like Plug and Play Tech Centre.
 These entities help us stay informed and allow us to directly reach the right people.

 The focus is on nurturing relationships and generating warm introductions.
 Instead of cold outreach, which is least effective in B2B sales, we aim for a healthy number of intros each month.
 These intros help us quickly assess whether a customer needs our product and shorten our sales cycle significantly.